seunghyukcho/android-live-slider/README.md

 }
 ```

 > Step 4.
-Apply the adapter you just created to RecycleView
+Apply the LiveSliderAdapter and your custom LiveSliderPagerAdapter on your RecycleView

 Define and initialize the `RecycleView` in the `MainActivity`.